Currency: Control and production

 A list of exchange rates for various base currencies given by a money changer in Thailand, with the Thai baht as the counter (or quote) currency.

 Commonly a central bank has the exclusive power to issue all forms of currency, including coins and banknotes (fiat money), and to restrain the circulation alternative currencies for its own area of circulation (a country or group of countries); it regulates the production of currency by banks (credit) through monetary policy.

 An exchange rate is a price at which two currencies can be exchanged against each other.
 This is used for trade between the two currency zones.
 Exchange rates can be classified as either floating or fixed.
 In the former, day-to-day movements in exchange rates are determined by the market; in the latter, governments intervene in the market to buy or sell their currency to balance supply and demand at a static exchange rate.

+Currencies can both appreciate and depreciate relative to other currencies in a floating exchange rate system.
+Appreciation (increase in value) makes imports cheaper and exports more expensive, while depreciation (decrease in value) makes exports more competitive but imports more expensive.
+These fluctuations are driven by supply and demand, interest rates, trade balances and economic strength.

-In cases where a country has control of its own currency, that control is exercised either by a central bank or by a Ministry of Finance.
+In cases where a country has control of its own currency, that monetary control is exercised either by a central bank or by a Ministry of Finance.
 The institution that has control of monetary policy is referred to as the monetary authority.
 Monetary authorities have varying degrees of autonomy from the governments that create them.
-A monetary authority is created and supported by its sponsoring government, so independence can be reduced by the legislative or executive authority that creates it.
+A monetary authority is created and supported by its sponsoring government, so monetary independence can be reduced by the legislative or executive authority that creates it.

+Monetary policy is the control of the quantity of money available in an economy and the channels by which new money is supplied.
+Economic statistics such as gross domestic product (GDP), the rate of inflation and industry and sector-specific growth rates can influence monetary policy strategy.
+A monetary authority may change the interest rates it charges when lending to commercial financial institutions.
+Financial institutions such as commercial banks then adjust their rates for their customers, such as businesses or mortgages.
+This can slow or encourage borrowing, spending, business activity, employment, and economic growth.
+It can also in turn affect the rate of inflation the monetary authority desires to achieve.